globalprofessionalsearch/popov/README.md

 ### Basic ###

-Let's assume we have users and classes, and we need to generate fake instances of each.
+Let's assume we have users and groups, and we need to generate fake instances of each.
 The example below defines two pools of objects with a preset number of instances in each.
 Here we will generate 100 users and 50 groups

 ```php
 <?php